brackets-userland/brackets-eslint/README.md

 ## Custom parsers and plugins

-Extension tries to use plugins installed in the current project and if not found, fallbacks to globally installed ones.
+Extension uses eslint plugins installed in the current project.
+If you're missing a plugin, then in your project directory do:

 ```
-npm install --global eslint-plugin-react
+npm install eslint-plugin-react
 ```

 ## Configuration defaults